kativmak/kativmak.github.io/_posts/2024-02-28-titlepage.md

 pin: true
 ---

-Hi!
-I am Ekaterina (Katya) I. Makarenko and I am a PhD student in Computational Astrophysics at the 1.
-Institute of Physics in the University of Cologne, Germany in the group of Prof. Stefanie Walch.
-I do theory and simulations studying aspects of the life of massive stars on different time and space scales.
+Welcome!
+I'm Ekaterina (Katya) I. Makarenko, a postdoctoral researcher at the Max Planck Institute for Extraterrestrial Physics.
+I study how supernova remnants and cosmic rays affect energy bidget and affect the chemistry of the interstellar medium, using simulations and theory to connect models with observations.

 # Research interests